uclamii/CGT-LLM-Beta/README.md

 - **Answer Quality**: Comprehensive medical responses
 - **System Reliability**: Zero data loss with incremental saving

-### 🚀 Ready for Production
-The RAG chatbot is now fully operational and ready for production use with:
-- Complete source transparency
-- Robust error handling
-- Optimized performance
-- Comprehensive documentation

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.